-Types of fracture
+Types of fractures

 - Greenstick fracture: this is when a bone is bent rather than broken.
 Greenstick fractures are common in young children, whose bones are softer than adults’ bones.

-Tests for fracture
+Tests for fractures

 Caring for a fracture in a cast